Tuf Voyaging: "The Plague Star"

 Meanwhile, Waan, Lion, and Tuf have found the armory, but have split up due to disagreements on leadership.
 They quickly discover that the air is poisoned with various plagues, which Waan determines using one of Tuf's cats, Mushroom.
 Tuf recognizes that Mushroom is infected by the plagues and is dying, and kills him gently, preventing Mushroom's further suffering.
 He discovers the cloning room of the seedship, and clones Mushroom using the ship's equipment, naming the new cat Chaos.

 Waan is found by the hellkittens, which spray her with acid and corrode her helmet, impairing her vision.
 Disbelieving Tuf's warning, she takes her helmet off and contracts a plague.
 When the hellkittens return to eat her, she is not only weakened by illness but unprotected by her helmet.
 Though mostly paralyzed and dying, she manages to activate a grenade, destroying herself along with the hellkittens.

 Lion, meanwhile, sets a trap for Nevis in a corridor by rigging a plasma cannon to go off only when objects of certain dimensions, such as Nevis's battle-suit, pass in front of it.
 While luring Nevis toward the trap, however, he is killed and partly eaten by the bat-like creature.

 Rica Dawnstar, in charge of the control room, uses reverse psychology to trick Nevis into meeting the walking web, which kills him.
 She then offers Tuf the chance to leave peacefully, but on his refusal, attempts to kill him with the psi-controlled T. Rex.
 But Tuf has discovered Lion's plasma-cannon trap; he lures Dawnstar and the dinosaur into its line of fire, killing them.
 Tuf then takes control of the seedship as the only surviving claimant.

+The novella was adapted into a graphic novel and illustrated by Hugo Award–nominated artist Raya Golden, published by Ten Speed Graphic in Otober 2023.